-RDDs are devices, other than a nuclear explosive device, designed to disseminate radioactive material in order to cause destruction, damage, or injury.
-A "dirty bomb" is one type of RDD, in which explosives disperse the radioactive material, but, in general, RDDs do not require explosives.
-Research indicates that RDDs have little effectiveness as military weapons because of their inability to incapacitate prepared soldiers.
-RDDs may pose a greater threat in a civilian setting.
-While there may be few immediate health effects from the dispersed radiological material, long-term health risks, such as cancer, may increase and there may be significant economic damage if there is an unwillingness to live or work in an area with a higher radiation level.
-Experts contend that terrorists are interested in constructing and using RDDs.
-No RDD has been used by a terrorist group, so it is not known how potent an RDD might be as a terror weapon.
+RDDs are devices, other than a nuclear explosive device, designed to disseminate radioactive material to cause destruction, damage, or injury.2 A "dirty bomb" is one type of RDD, in which explosives disperse the radioactive material, but, in general, RDDs do not require explosives.
+Research indicates that RDDs have little effectiveness as military weapons because of their inability to incapacitate prepared soldiers.3 RDDs may pose a greater threat in a civilian setting.
+While there may be few immediate health effects from the dispersed radiological material, long-term health risks, such as cancer, may increase.
+Significant economic damage may result should people be unwilling to live or work in an area with a higher radiation level.
+Experts contend that terrorists are interested in constructing and using RDDs.4 No terrorist group has used an RDD to expose civilians to radiation, so the potency of an RDD as a terror weapon is untested.5

-&lt;sup>1 See, for example, John Mintz and Susan Schmidt, "'Dirty Bomb' Was Major New Year's Worry," The Washington Post, January 7, 2004, p.
+1 See, for example, John Mintz and Susan Schmidt, "'Dirty Bomb' Was Major New Year's Worry," The Washington Post, January 7, 2004, p.
 A1.

-&lt;sup>2 FEMA, Risk Management Series: Reference Manual to Mitigate Potential Terrorist Attacks Against Buildings, FEMA 426, December 2003, Appendix C, p.
+2 FEMA, Risk Management Series: Reference Manual to Mitigate Potential Terrorist Attacks Against Buildings, FEMA 426, December 2003, Appendix C, p.
 C-15.

 Both the threat posed by terrorist RDD use and the magnitude of impact are matters of some contention.
-Some experts believe that terrorists could, without great difficulty, obtain radioactive material and construct an RDD, while others assert that radiation sources intense enough to cause casualties in an RDD attack would be injurious to the terrorists during acquisition and use.
-Most experts agree that few casualties would be likely to directly result from an RDD attack, generally only among those very close to the device, but many disagree on how attractive an RDD would be to a terrorist.
-Some assert that the inherent difficulties of handling radioactive material combined with few direct casualties make RDDs less likely terrorist weapons.
-Other experts claim that terrorists recognize the potential economic and psychological effects of such a weapon and thus more highly value RDDs as terror weapons.
+Some experts believe that terrorists could, without great difficulty, obtain radioactive material and construct an RDD, while others assert that obtaining significant quantities of an intense radiation source would be difficult.
+They additionally claim that radiation sources intense enough to cause casualties in an RDD attack would be injurious to the terrorists during acquisition and use.
+Most experts agree that few casualties would be likely to directly result from an RDD attack, but posit significant economic costs arising from contamination following the attack.
+Whether terrorists more highly value an RDD due to its potential economic and psychological effects or devalue an RDD due to the inherent difficulties of handling radioactive material combined with limited direct casualties is a matter of debate.